wheels-dev/wheels.dev/guides/database-interaction-through-models/associations.md

 Both the manager and employee are stored in the same `employees` table and share the same `Employee` model.

 When you use this association in your code, the `employees` table will be joined to itself using the `managerid` column.
-CFWheels will handle the aliasing of the (otherwise duplicated) table names.
+Wheels will handle the aliasing of the (otherwise duplicated) table names.
 It does this by using the pluralized version of the name you gave the association (in other words "managers" in this case).

-This is important to remember because if you, for example, want to select the manager's name, you will have to do so manually (CFWheels won't do this for you, like it does with normal associations) using the `select` argument.
+This is important to remember because if you, for example, want to select the manager's name, you will have to do so manually (Wheels won't do this for you, like it does with normal associations) using the `select` argument.

 Here's an example of how to select both the name of the employee and their manager: